christopherattard/MoviesSystem/README.md

 	- "apiUsername" -> specify the username for API authentication.
 	- "apiPassword" -> specify the password for API authentication.

-3) Update the following NuGet packages in Movies.Server project to the latest version:
+3) Update the following NuGet packages in *Movies.Server* project to the latest version:
 	- GraphQL
 	- GraphQL.Server.Transports.AspNetCore.NewtonsoftJson

-4) Set Movies.Server project as the Startup project.
+4) Set *Movies.Server* project as the Startup project.

-5) Go to the Movies.Tests project and open the PreloadGrainStartupTaskTests.cs file.
-Update the MOVIES_PATH constant string to the path of the movies.json file.
+5) Go to the *Movies.Tests* project and open the *PreloadGrainStartupTaskTests.cs* file.
+Set the *MOVIES_PATH* constant string to the path of the movies.json file.
-Run the Xunit unit tests found in this class.
+Run the xUnit unit tests found in this class.

 6) Build and run the solution.